zappala/cs260-examples/node-intro/README.md

 ## Initialize a new node project

 The first step with node is to initialize a new project.
-You do this with `node init`.
+You do this with `npm init`.

 ```
 mkdir node-intro